Xonshiz/Blood-Connect-HarperDB-Hackathon-2018/README.md

 The data collected from the users is solely used for generating Insights like Density of Blood groups in a country, state or world.

-Presentation for this project can be found in `HarperDB Presentation` directory/folder.
-Whereas, the source code can be found in the `app` directory/folder.
+Presentation for this project can be found in [`HarperDB Presentation`](https://github.com/Xonshiz/HarperDB-Hackathon-2018/tree/master/HarperDB%20Presentation) directory/folder.
+Whereas, the source code can be found in the [`app`](https://github.com/Xonshiz/HarperDB-Hackathon-2018/tree/master/app/BloodConnect) directory/folder.
+The back-end APIs can be found in the [`api`](https://github.com/Xonshiz/HarperDB-Hackathon-2018/tree/master/api) folder

 Team Name : IGNEEL